psychemedia/island-tales-book-one/15-puckaster-historical-note.md

 Adams also reveals that the church registers at Niton bears testament to a royal visitor:

-> *The following entry is of historical value:— "July the 1st, Anno Domini 1675, Charles II., King of Great Britain, France, and Ireland, etc., came safely ashore at Puckaster, after he had endured a great and dangerous storm at sea.*
+> *The following entry is of historical value:— "July the 1st, Anno Domini 1675, Charles II, King of Great Britain, France, and Ireland, etc., came safely ashore at Puckaster, after he had endured a great and dangerous storm at sea.*

 In *The Undercliff of the Isle of Wight*, John L. Whitehead also suggests that in millenia past, Puckaster Cove played an important role in the Island's export business:

 > *An early writer states "That the Roman fleets cruised in the Channel or stationed themselves at the Isle of Wight."
 Inferentially the one place having a name, evidently Roman in its derivation, situated on the south side of the island, associated with the foregoing statement, must have been at Puckaster.
 It would be interesting to learn when the modern name was first used.
 The place is first mentioned in a survey of Niton, taken 6 James I (1608), where a "close" of eight acres is called Puckester.
 [Aug.
 Off., Miscl Books, vol. 431, ff.
 32-47.]
 The allied name of Puckwell occurs in 1602, applied to a smaller enclosure.
 A later and more exhaustive survey was taken in 1799, when a small farm on the sea front in the immediate vicinity, "Ward's" or "Weird's" farm, has an enclosure of eleven acres named Port Castor, whilst an adjoining farm—Buddle—is described as being near Port Castor.*
 >
 > *The name of Buddle, given to the farm where the tin mart was situated, is singularly suggestive, meaning, in mining phraseology, "a large square frame of boards used in washing metalliferous ore."
 "The tin mart Itself," says Mr. Kell, "was situated in a most sheltered spot in a part of the Niton fields, near to Puckaster, where the tin merchants might draw up their carts and arrange their sales with the foreign purchasers."
 The metal was afterwards shipped on to the Phoenician galleys from the natural harbour in the cove, now nearly effaced by the Channel waves.
-This cove was probably "large enough in those days to harbour a Roman fleet which was under the command of the "Comes Littoris Saxonici," or "Count of the Saxon shore."*
+This cove was probably "large enough in those days to harbour a Roman fleet which was under the command of the 'Comes Littoris Saxonici,' or 'Count of the Saxon shore.'"*
 >
 > *A line of castles had been built and garrisoned by a Roman legion, which was placed under the command of the Count in the 4th century.*
 >